randyrossi/vicii-kawari/disks/util/flash/FLASH.md

 ## Making a Flash Disk

+For Trion boards, you must first create a multi.hex file using the programmer utilty.
+Slots 0 and 2 (1st and 3rd) are set to the vicii.hex file.

 Before making a flash disk, you must create the bit files using the utility script for efinix devices.

-    ./efinix_prep.sh multi.hex golden MAINLD 1.4
+    ./efinix_prep.sh multi.hex golden MAINLH 1.4
-    ./efinix_prep.sh multi.hex multiboot MAINLD 1.5
+    ./efinix_prep.sh multi.hex multiboot MAINLH 1.5

 NOTE: In either case of golden/multiboot, use the same .hex file.
 The Makefile will extract the correct image out of the .bin